sathyaram/fridgify/README.md

 # Fridgify

-Welcome to Fridgify, an online refridgerator where you can inventory what's in your actual fridge.
+Welcome to Fridgify, an online refrigerator where you can inventory what's in your actual fridge.

 ## Overview

 This is Fridgify, your one stop spot for what's in your fridge.
 Have you ever been at a party and wanted to know if you had Kraft singles in your fridge to make grilled cheese when you get home?
 Well now you will!
 With Fridgify, you'll have a visual fridge interface to add the name and expiration date of anything in your fridge, and categorize them by food group and location within your fridge or freezer.
-You'll never forget when you left that slice of ham again!
+You'll never forget where you left that slice of ham again!

 ### Features
 - Create, update, or delete Items with Name, Exp.
 Date, Categories and Fridge location